ansarnisargill/PersonalWebsiteFrontend/README.md

-# WebsiteUI

-This project was generated using Angular CLI for `https://ansarnisargill.github.io`
+# Personal website frontend using Angular
+## Rewriting it now in Svelte so this repo is archived.

+This is still live at `https://ansarnisargill.web.app/`